williamvp10/LastBriefFrontEnd/README.md

 Pocket network: we used a pocket network as a decentralized endpoint provider.
 We put the URLs of the target networks endpoints and credentials; it was very simple.

-# contract address Polygon :
+# contract address Polygon:

 [0x8007287BcE84e7C1dD092ba31D4E8C5fDB833D33](https://mumbai.polygonscan.com/address/0x8007287BcE84e7C1dD092ba31D4E8C5fDB833D33)

+## Live Demo

+You can access the live application at [https://last-brief-front-end.vercel.app/](https://last-brief-front-end.vercel.app/).
+For testing purposes, ensure your wallet is connected to the Polygon Mumbai Testnet.